-In a recent paper, Willemsen et al. (ms) provide an alternative explanation for the polarity effect that considers the relevance of social expectations for the interpretation of evaluative language.
+In a recent paper, that second aspect has been investigated more thoroughly.
+Willemsen, Baumgartner, Cepollaro, and Reuter (ms) provide an alternative explanation for the polarity effect that considers the relevance of social expectations for the interpretation of evaluative language.
 Let's call this explanation the evaluative deflation explanation.
 They argue that acts that count as morally desirable and are referred to by the use of positive terms, such as being compassionate, can either meet our expectations or they can exceed our expectations.
 The results of a series of studies indicate that people can use positive terms in two ways: first, a proper evaluative way in which speakers intend to praise the agent and, second, in an evaluatively deflated manner to refer to actions that only meet our expectations.

-Applying this account to the example of "honest" above, we can easily see why people might interpret "honest" in an evaluatively deflated way.
-For communication, in particular, and cooperation, more generally, to work, people need to be honest.13 Thus, following Willemsen et al.'s (2022) suggestion, we should expect that when people call a person's behavior honest, they often do not want to praise the agent for having exceeded our moral standards.
-Rather, all they wish to communicate is that the agent meets a certain standard necessary for people to cooperate.
+Applying this account to the example of 'honest' above, we can easily see why people might interpret 'honest' in an evaluatively deflated way.
+In order for communication, in particular, and cooperation, more generally, to work, people need to be honest.
+10 Thus, following Willemsen et al.'s suggestion, we should expect that when people call a person's behaviour honest, they often do not want to praise the agent for having exceeded our moral standards.
+Rather, all they wish to communicate is that the agent meets a certain standard, necessary for people to cooperate.
+Whether the social norm explanation, or the evaluative deflation explanation, or an altogether different explanation will prevail is a matter for future research to determine.